Living on the edge: Phase transitions in convex programs with random data: The statistical dimension of a descent cone

 \subsection{Descent cones of the Schatten 1-norm}

-When we wish to solve an inverse problem whose unknown is a low-rank matrix, we often use the Schatten 1-norm as a regularizer, as in~\eqref{eqn:S1-min} and~\eqref{eq:l1+S1}.
-The following result gives a sharp asymptotic expression for the statistical dimension of the descent cone of the $S_1$ norm at a low-rank matrix.
-Together with Theorems~\ref{thm:phase-trans-lin-inv} and~\ref{thm:demix}, this proposition allows us to identify the exact location of the phase transition for $S_1$ regularized inverse problems whose dimension is large.
+When we wish to solve an inverse problem whose unknown is a low-rank matrix, we often use the Schatten 1-norm $S_1$ as a regularizer, as in~\eqref{eqn:S1-min} and~\eqref{eq:l1+S1}.
+The following result gives an asymptotically exact expression for the statistical dimension of the descent cone of the $S_1$ norm at a low-rank matrix.
+Together with Theorems~\ref{thm:phase-trans-lin-inv} and~\ref{thm:demix}, this proposition allows us to identify the exact location of the phase transition for $S_1$ regularized inverse problems as the ambient dimension goes to infinity.

 \begin{proposition}[Descent cones of the $S_1$ norm] Consider a sequence $\{\mtx{X}(r,m,n)\}$ of matrices where $\mtx{X}(r,m,n)$ has rank $r$ and dimension $m \times n$ with $m \leq n$.
 Suppose that $r, m, n \to \infty$ with limiting ratios $r/m \to \rho \in (0,1)$ and $m/n \to \nu \in (0,1]$.
 Then